Aqua Lung/La Spirotechnique

-Aqua Lung International (formerly La Spirotechnique) is a large and well-known firm which makes scuba and other self-contained breathing apparatus, and other diving equipment.
-It produced the Aqua-Lung line of regulators, like the CG45 (1945) and the Mistral (1955), among others.
-Until 2016, the company was a division of Air Liquide since its foundation in 1946.
-The company was sold to Montagu Private Equity in 2016.
+Aqualung Group (formerly Aqua Lung International, and prior to that La Spirotechnique) is a manufacturer of self-contained breathing apparatus and other diving equipment.
+It produced the Aqua-Lung line of regulators, including the CG45 (1945) and the Mistral (1955).
+From its founding in 1946 until 2016, the company was a division of Air Liquide.
+The company was sold to Montagu Private Equity in 2016, and subsequently acquired by Barings LLC in 2023.

+In June 2025, Aqualung Group was acquired by Head Group.

 History

-In December 1942 the lieutenant de vaisseau (ship-of-the-Line Lieutenant) Jacques-Yves Cousteau met in Paris for the first time the engineer Émile Gagnan, employee at Air Liquide, a French company specialising in compressed gas.
+In December 1942, lieutenant de vaisseau (ship-of-the-Line Lieutenant) Jacques-Yves Cousteau met in Paris for the first time the engineer Émile Gagnan, employee at Air Liquide, a French company specialising in compressed gas.
 Because of severe fuel restrictions due to the German occupation of France, Gagnan had miniaturized and adapted to gas generators a Rouquayrol-Denayrouze-type regulator.
-Invented in 1860, adapted to diving in 1864 and mass-produced as of 1865 (when the Ministry of the French Navy ordered the first apparati), the Rouquayrol-Denayrouze regulator was being commercialized in 1942 by the Bernard Piel Company, who had inherited the patent.
+Invented in 1860, adapted to diving in 1864 and mass-produced as of 1865 (when the Ministry of the French Navy ordered the first apparatuses), the Rouquayrol-Denayrouze regulator was being commercialized in 1942 by the Bernard Piel Company, who had inherited the patent.
 Cousteau requested Gagnan to adapt his new own regulator to diving and both men patented in 1943 the first modern diving regulator.

 Early in 1943 Cousteau and Gagnan ordered Air Liquide to make at its factory in Boulogne-Billancourt two scuba set prototypes that Cousteau and Frédéric Dumas used to shoot the underwater film Épaves (Shipwrecks), directed by Cousteau the same year.
 They were the first modern diving regulators to be made.

-In 1946 Air Liquide founded La Spirotechnique, its own division destined to conceive and mass-produce regulators and other diving equipment.
-Also in 1946 La Spirotechnique launched the CG45, the first modern regulator to be commercialized.
+In 1946 Air Liquide founded La Spirotechnique, its own division destined to design and mass-produce regulators and other diving equipment.
+In 1946 La Spirotechnique also launched the CG45, the first modern regulator to be commercialized.
 The year 1946 represents thus the beginning of the popularisation of scuba diving.

-In English-speaking countries the CG45 was commercialized under the name of Aqua-Lung, a word coined by Cousteau himself on that purpose.
+In English-speaking countries the CG45 was commercialized under the name of Aqua-Lung, a word coined by Cousteau himself for that purpose.

-In the USA during World War II the American military physician Christian J. Lambertsen designed a wartime frogman's rebreather which in 1952 got called the SCUBA (acronym for Self-Contained Underwater Breathing Apparatus), and later the name (changing to 'scuba' and treated as a word) was used to mean any underwater breathing set.
+In the USA during World War II the American military physician Christian J. Lambertsen designed a wartime frogman's rebreather which in 1952 came to be called the SCUBA (acronym for Self-Contained Underwater Breathing Apparatus), and later the name (changing to 'scuba' and treated as a word) was used to mean any underwater breathing set.